NoAgenda/website/readme.markdown

 crawling jobs can schedule new jobs, like re-downloading a resource or crawling the resources for a new episode.

-Like with recording services, there is a separate service defined for the messenger in the `docker-compose.services.yaml` file, but it's still possible to manually run the messenger queue.
+There is a separate service defined for the messenger in the `docker-compose.services.yaml` file, but it's still possible to manually run the messenger queue.
 Note that the messenger needs the ability to handle large files so there's a separate image with an increased memory